arthurhovhannisyan31/simple-service-worker/README.md

 </div>

 # Overview

+## About
+`Simple Service Worker` is a lightweight, **framework-agnostic** service worker that implements a cache-first strategy to serve validated HTTP GET requests from the browser cache, **reducing network load and improving performance**.
+It integrates easily with modern build systems (like Webpack), supports dynamic asset caching via a manifest, and ensures outdated assets are cleaned up automatically.
+The solution is configurable, easy to initialize, and safe to add or remove without introducing dependencies.

+## Implementation
 This Service worker (SW)  implements [proxy server](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers) for HTTP requests initiated in the [Main thread](https://developer.mozilla.org/en-US/docs/Glossary/Main_thread) or [Worker thread](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).
 All requests are intercepted by `SW` and only validated requests are served right from the  browser [Cache](https://developer.mozilla.org/en-US/docs/Web/API/Cache) if present.
 Implemented serving strategy is [Cache first](https://web.dev/learn/pwa/serving#cache_first).
 Assets are served from the `Cache` and missing assets are fetched and stored in the `Cache`.

 `SW` is framework-agnostic, it does not affect runtime code in any way. `SW` is easy to add and remove from the project, it does not create any dependency risk.

-Only one instance of `SW` is allowed for registration and only one instance of `Cache` can be used at time.
+Only one instance of `SW` is allowed for registration, and only one instance of `Cache` can be used at a time.

 > Learn more:
 > - [Service Worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API)
 > - [PWA: Service workers](https://web.dev/learn/pwa/service-workers)

-# Assets fetching, caching and serving
+## Assets fetching, caching and serving
 Request validation includes checks for request method, protocol and match against manifest file.

 Request should have `GET` method, `http*` like protocol and `URL` should have matching entry in `assets-manifest`.
-Matching request response is searched in dedicated `CachedStorage` and served right away if present and missing assets are fetched and cached.
+Matching request response is searched in dedicated `CacheStorage` and served right away if present and missing assets are fetched and cached.

 All other type of requests are fetched and served as usual, `SW` does not modify or change any parameters in request or response.

-Before pushing response to the dedicated `CachedStorage` available memory quota is checked using `StorageManager`.
+Before pushing response to the dedicated `CacheStorage` available memory quota is checked using `StorageManager`.
 In case a given response size can fit into available memory quota, the response is cached.